 The NEOs are eligible to earn annual incentive pay under our Performance Based Pay (PBP) Plan, in which all employees participate with the same performance goals.
 The PBP Plan is intended to motivate all participants to achieve specified Company goals.
-For 2022, the plan focused on five key areas: returning to profitability after the COVID pandemic, managing costs, reducing carbon emissions, demonstrating our commitment to safety for our employees and guests and leading the industry in pre-tax margin.
+For 2023, the plan focused on four key areas: profitability, safety, guest experience and reducing carbon emissions.